 - a) The various modules from which a student can choose, are in all cases limited to that which can be presented by a school and subject group according to specific circumstances in a particular year.
 Factors such as leave of academic personnel, number restrictions, etc. can play a role. - b) Under specific circumstances and with the approval of the respective directors of schools, a student may be granted permission to take one or two modules from a related subject as part of the curriculum.
-Consult the relevant subject chairperson in this regard. - c) A student can apply in writing to the Faculty Board on the basis of his/her academic merits, to take a maximum of two additional modules to the minimum requirements of the prescribed curriculum without payment of additional class fees. - d) A student registers for ENLL671 or ENLG671 and four other modules. - e) The compilation of the student's honours curriculum is in all cases subject to final approval by the subject chairperson as well as the director of the School of Languages. - f) In order to enrol for the honours curriculum in English, a student must have obtained a minimum module mark of 60% for the third level modules in English.
+Consult the relevant subject chairperson in this regard. - c) A student can apply in writing to the Faculty Board on the basis of his/her academic merits, to take a maximum of two additional modules to the minimum requirements of the prescribed curriculum without payment of additional class fees. - A student registers for ENLL671 or ENLG671 and four other modules. - e) The compilation of the student's honours curriculum is in all cases subject to final approval by the subject chairperson as well as the director of the School of Languages.

+f) In order to enrol for the honours curriculum in English, a student must have obtained a minimum module mark of 60% for the third level modules in English.
 Students who did not obtain this minimum can apply to sit an entrance exam.

 Module code Descriptive name Ct

 LINGUISTIC MODULES

 ENLG671 Research methodology and mini-dissertation: Language 32

 ENLG672 Linguistic theory 24

 ENLG673 The study of language 24

 ENLG674 Linguistic analysis and corpus linguistics 24

 ENLG675 English sociolinguistics 24

 ENLG679 Applied language studies 24

 ENLG680 Academic literacy 24

 LITERATURE MODULES

 ENLL671 Research methodology and mini-dissertation: Literature 32

 LPRA671 Theory of Language Practice 24

 ENLL673 South African Postcolonial Literature in English 24

 ENLL680 Twentieth-Century Literature in English 24

+ENLL688 Topics in English Literature 24

+ENLL690 Six Romantics: Writing and Revolution 24

+ENLL691 Contemporary Literary Theory 24

+ENLL692 From Narratology to Narrativity 24

-CHOICE: One of the following: AFLL671, AFLL672, AFLL674, AFLG673, AFLG674, SSOL671, SSOL672, SSOL673, SSOL674 LPRA671, LPRA681, LPRA682, LPRA673, LPRA674, LPRA675, LPRA676, LPRA684 24
+CHOICE: One of the following: AFLL671, AFLL672, AFLL674, AFLG673, AFLG674, SSOL671, SSOL672, SSOL673, SSOL674 LPRA671, LPRA686, LPRA687, LPRA688, LPRA675, LPRA676, LPRA68, LPRA685 24

 Credit total for the curriculum 128